-On July 19, 2017, the Company, through its subsidiary Kibela, entered into an Option Agreement whereby the Company has been granted an option by Gorubso-Kardzhali AD ("Gorubso") to acquire an undivided 70% legal and beneficial interest in Tintyava Exploration EAD, an entity owned by Gorubso that holds a 100% interest in a prospecting and exploration permit (the "Option") located in south-eastern Bulgaria (the "Tintyava Option").
+On July 19, 2017, the Company, through its subsidiary Kibela, entered into an Option Agreement whereby the Company was been granted an option by Gorubso-Kardzhali AD ("Gorubso") to acquire an undivided 70% legal and beneficial interest in Tintyava, an entity owned by Gorubso that holds a 100% interest in a prospecting and exploration permit (the "Option") located in south-eastern Bulgaria (the "Tintyava Option").

-For the Company to exercise the Tintyava Option, it had to complete the following:

-- i.
-Payment of a tender fee of 360,000 BGN (\$266,760) to the Ministry of Energy of the Republic of Bulgaria (paid, during the six months ended June 30, 2017); and - ii.
-Deliver an NI 43-101 preliminary economic assessment on the Tintyava Property.
-The results of the preliminary economic assessment were disclosed on September 17, 2018.
-The preliminary economic assessment report was filed on SEDAR on October 31, 2018.

-During the year ended December 31, 2019, the Company exercised its option to acquire an undivided 70% interest in the Tintyava property.
-As a result, on March 1, 2019, shares of Tintyava Exploration EAD ("Tintyava"), representing 70% ownership by the Company, have been registered in the name of Kibela.
+For the Company to exercise the Tintyava Option, it had to make the payment of a tender fee of 360,000 BGN (\$266,760) to the Ministry of Energy of the Republic of Bulgaria and deliver an NI 43-101 preliminary economic assessment on the Tintyava Property.
+During 2019, the Company met the obligations of the Option Agreement and exercised its option to acquire an undivided 70% interest in the Tintyava property.
+As a result, on March 1, 2019, shares of Tintyava, representing 70% ownership by the Company, were registered in the name of Kibela.